 5v Clock Frequency

-After connection open your Arduino IDE Go to Board>>select Arduino Mini.
-Verify and upload the code.
-Also, select the correct port.
+After completing the connection, open your Arduino IDE and go to Board>Select Arduino Mini.
+Verify and upload the code and select the correct port.